Diabetes: Nursing Management Seminar

 The purpose of this seminar is to provide nurses with a general update on modern adult diabetes management that translates into improved outcomes for patients with diabetes.

 Your Learning Outcomes

 - Complete an assessment of a patient with diabetes and implement an evidence-based plan of care

-- Recognise when a person has metabolic syndrome, pre-diabetes or issues with glycaemic control and how to develop an appropriate nursing care plan to prevent escalation of disease
+- Recognise when a person has metabolic syndrome, pre-diabetes, or issues with glycaemic control, and know how to develop an appropriate nursing care plan to prevent escalation of disease

 - Determine how lifestyle factors that impact on diabetes management relate to strategies for patient education

 Set a reminder email for this event

 You have successfully subscribed to receive updates for Diabetes: Nursing Management Seminar!

 As the population of those affected with diabetes continues to increase, the demand on nurses to care for people with this complex chronic illness grows.
 This introductory session both sets the scene and contextualises the issues that nurses need to understand in order to care for those with this pervasive disease.
 Topics include: